amrlabib/javascript-essentials/async-await.md

 ---

+### try/catch:

+All the above examples are not utilizing `try/catch` blocks which is very important while using `await` if a promise is called with `await` and the promise got rejected to an exception will be thrown.

+Whenever `await` is used it's important to use `try/catch` to be able to catch errors correctly.

 ### Hint:

 The above unrelated async calls can be acheived easily with Promises using `Promise.all([getAsyncData , getAsyncData , getAsyncData])`